Jena through a magnifying glass

 • g.
 “Introduction to Research Methods” (M.Sc.
 Physics/Materials Science) / “Industrial Internship” (B.Sc.
 Materials Science)

-• How can I add modules who are not in the module catalogue/ syllabus?
+• How do I get credits from courses that are not in the module catalogue?

 • Admission to lecture (Schedule of classes)